lawlz/PSToThePeople/README.md

         * Pops open an outlook message with all the stuffs
         * more easily adopted and accepted by others in IR

-5. Add Your Type Right Here
+5. Advances Ops
     * Are you so attached to your C# you can't give it up?

-## Code
+    * Wanna add that DLL?

-#TODO
+6. Questions
-#figure this out
+    * Code and references found in this repo.
-#IEX (New-Object Net.Webclient).DownloadString(“https://github.com/lawlz/PSToThePeople/blob/7705c7ef36942185ffbaae93d1497ec7c6fe1100/getStuff.txt”)
+    * `IEX (New-Object Net.Webclient).DownloadString(“https://raw.githubusercontent.com/lawlz/PSToThePeople/master/getStuff.txt”)`